Cheese Almond Rice Crackers from Sanko Confectionery

-The prefecture where I live, Niigata is the largest producer of rice in Japan and the rice is well known for being tasty, so Niigata’s Sake rice wine and rice snacks are also popular nationwide.
+The prefecture where I live, Niigata, is Japan’s largest producer of rice, and the rice is well known for being tasty.
+So Niigata’s Sake rice wine and rice snacks are prevailing nationwide.

-Other than Kaki no Tane, a variety of rice crackers from Niigata are widely enjoyed in Japan, which includes Kameda-Seika Happy Turn, Potapota Yaki, Soft Salad, Age Ichiban, and what I introduce here “Sanko-Seika Cheese Almond”.
+Other than Kaki no Tane, Niigata has various kinds of rice crackers widely enjoyed in Japan, which include Kameda Happy Turn, Potapota Yaki, Age Ichiban, and this Sanko Cheese Almond.

-In taste, the cracker itself is brushed with soy sauce and savory, to which the rich creaminess of the processed cheese and the nice crispiness of the roasted almond are added, making the overall snack quite addictive.
+Taste-wise, the cracker itself is savory, brushed with soy sauce.
+Meanwhile, the processed cheese is rich and creamy, and the almond is pleasantly crispy, which makes the overall snack quite addictive.

-Lastly, here are the ingredient list and nutrition facts labels of Sanko-Seika Cheese Almond.
+Lastly, for your information, here are the ingredient list and nutrition facts label of the Sanko Cheese Almond rice cracker.

 |Almond, Non-glutinous Uruchi rice, Whey powder, Vegetable oil/fat, Cheese powder, Starch, Skim milk powder, Soy sauce (including Soybean and Wheat), Dextrin, Bonito extract, Milk sugar, Modified starch, Emulsifier, Seasoning (including Amino Acid), Colors (Carotene, Paprika pigment), Flavoring, Antioxidant (Vitamin E), Spice extract|

 |Calories||527 kcal (15 kcal per piece)|